amadejzr/pixel_floppy_public/terms_conditions.md

 - does not sync it to servers
 - cannot recover deleted data

-You are responsible for exporting backups if needed.
+You are responsible for managing your own backups when needed.

 ---

 ## 3. Premium Subscription
 Pixel Floppy offers optional premium features through a recurring subscription.

+Premium provides access to additional tools and customization features, including **data export**, which is available only to active premium subscribers.

+By subscribing, you understand that:
-- Payments are processed by Apple/Google
+- Payments are processed by Apple or Google Play
-- Subscription renews automatically unless canceled
+- Subscriptions renew automatically unless cancelled
-- You may cancel at any time via device subscription settings
+- You may cancel at any time through your device’s subscription settings
 - Refunds are handled exclusively by Apple or Google Play

 We do not store payment information or personal data related to purchases.

-RevenueCat is used solely to validate entitlements and does not collect personal information.
+RevenueCat is used only to validate subscription status and does not collect personal information.

 ---